scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography.md

 {{% specs-ti994a %}}
 {{% /accordion-clean %}}

-My first experience with computers started in the 1980's on one of the first home computers, the Texas Instruments TI-99/4A.
-I was about 12 years old.
-I think Personal Computers were expensive at the time, over a thousand dollars in value.
-We would visit are only friend that had a computer and play the game we played game ""**Tunnels of Doom**"".
+Due to the expense, not many families had a personal computer back then.
+Fortunately we had a friend who's mother must have saw the value and had the resources to purchase one for her son.
+The reasons why I will never know as I lost contact with them. "**Tunnels of Doom**" became the hot title at the time.
 As far as I know, it was the first multi-player turn-based [dungeon crawler](https://en.wikipedia.org/wiki/Dungeon_crawl) released at that time.
-We would start our morning loading our previous save game from the weekend before off of a cassette tape, which would take several hours.
-After dinner our game would be loaded and we would each play our  respective turns.
-It was the first continuous game experience that would last more than one sitting where I learned to cooperate with other players to complete objectives.
+We started our morning loading in the cassette and pushing the play button so the computer could read our previous save game data from the weekend before.
+After several hours and a home cooked dinner our game would be loaded.
+We each took our respective turns in battles dealing and receiving damage.
+I remember it being the first continuous game experience that would last more than one sitting where I learned to cooperate with other players to complete objectives.

 {{< youtube oa7MYYmB4XQ >}}
 <p></p>